-Some women like changes, so they quickly get bored with the current hair color and want to change it to something new.
+Some women like changes, so they quickly get bored with their current hair color and want to change it to something new.
 Before doing that, many of them return to their natural hair shade.

 Or perhaps you realized that you don’t have time or energy to maintain that complicated blonde hair shade.
 We get it.
 Growing back your natural hair hues will surely save you some time so you can focus on something else.